jundalisay/spblist/content/en/research/mohammad/quran/sura-028b.md

 of the polytheists.

-88. And do not invoke with Allah any other god.
+88. And do not invoke with Enki any other god.
 There is no god but He.
 All things per- ish, except His presence.
 His is the judgment, and to Him you will be returned.